LLM-Driven Cost-Effective Requirements Change Impact Analysis

 \subsection{LLM Model Selection}

 As part of our proposed approach, which relies on prompt-based techniques, we need to select an appropriate LLM to execute the designed prompts.
 Different LLMs offer distinct capabilities, training foundations, and optimization strategies, all of which can influence how effectively they support requirements engineering tasks.
-Relying solely on one model should not be considered best practice, as the rapid obsolescence of LLMs can quickly undermine the validity, generalizability, and reproducibility of the results~\cite{zadenoori2025large}.
-To address this limitation, evaluating multiple LLMs can mitigate the risk of model-specific bias but also provide a more robust understanding of how findings generalize across different LLM architectures.
+Relying solely on a single model should not be considered best practice, as the rapid obsolescence of LLMs can undermine the validity, generalizability, and reproducibility of results~\cite{zadenoori2025large}.
+To address this limitation, evaluating multiple LLMs can mitigate model-specific bias and provide a more robust understanding of how findings generalize across different LLM architectures.

 To provide a comprehensive evaluation, we therefore selected five widely used and recently impactful models in this domain: GPT~\cite{Radford:18}, Deepseek~\cite{guo2025deepseek}, LLaMa~\cite{dubey2024llama}, Mistral~\cite{jiang2023mistral7b}, and Gemini~\cite{team2023gemini,team2024gemini}.
 Each of these models brings complementary strengths.
 GPT, one of the earliest and most established families of LLMs, has been widely adopted for RE-related tasks, making it a natural baseline for comparison.
 Deepseek represents a newer generation of models optimized for reasoning and efficiency, and it has shown promising results in structured tasks relevant to RE.
 LLaMa, developed as a scalable open-source alternative, is particularly valuable for reproducibility and community-driven experimentation, enabling fine-tuning in RE-specific contexts.
 Mistral, known for its lightweight yet high-performing architecture, provides an opportunity to test how smaller, efficiency-oriented models handle RE workloads.
-Finally, Gemini integrates multimodal reasoning capabilities and cutting-edge advancements in alignment, offering insights into how next-generation LLMs can push the boundaries of requirements analysis and automation.
+Finally, Gemini integrates multimodal reasoning capabilities and cutting-edge advances in alignment, offering insights into how next-generation LLMs can push the boundaries of requirements analysis and automation.
 For each model, we selected versions with more parameters, as they often retain more world knowledge and domain-specific patterns from pretraining.
 Moreover, we also focus on the models that have been extensively tested in the RE domain.
 The chosen versions of all LLMs are listed in Table~\ref{tab:llms_info}.